ScanNet/ScanNet/ScannerApp/README.md

 ```

 **Depth data (`*.depth`)**:
 Compressed stream of depth frames from Structure.io sensor.
-Please refer to the [Converter](../Converter) code for parsing.
+Please refer to the [depth2pgm](depth2pgm) code for an example of how to parse the data.

 **Color data (`*.h264`)**:
 An H.264 encoded stream of color frames from the iPad camera.
 Can be converted to sequences of images using ffmpeg through commands such as: `ffmpeg -i id.h264 %6d.color.png`.